Conditional styles

 • If a component has a slot as its root element, it cannot be styled from the outside

-This approach allows you to customize individual component instances when needed, while maintaining the component's encapsulation.
+This approach allows you to customize individual component instances when needed, while maintaining the component's encapsulation and reusability.

 Conditional styles on components